dpsframework/dpsframework.org/_guides/clips-640/clips-640-user-guide-chapter-02_en.md

 ```

-Before going on, let’s save the duck rule with the save command so that you don’t have to type it  in again (if you haven’t already saved it in an editor).
+Before going on, let’s save the duck rule with the **save** command so that you don’t have to type it  in again (if you haven’t already saved it in an editor).

-<p class="code-label">Just enter a command such as</p>
+<p class="code-label">Just enter a command such as:</p>
 ```scheme
 (save "duck.clp")